-Main key symptoms in older children
+Main key symptoms of ADHD in older children

 Older children will show the same symptoms as younger children with risk taking and impulsive behaviours becoming increasingly more problematic.
 The impact of the symptoms on their social interactions, relationships with peers, family members and teachers as well as on their vulnerability will become more apparent and worrisome.
 The young person will also show more planning and organisational difficulties and probably more significant behavioural difficulties including conduct problems.